ESPN's ex-top exec describes how soccer's World Cup was lost – KION546

 Associated Press

 NEW YORK (AP) — Testimony from a former ESPN executive is underscoring the high stakes and corruption that has enveloped the world of soccer.
-Former ESPN President John Skipper told a U.S. District Court in New York Tuesday that his broadcasting company bid $450 million for U.S. broadcasting rights to the two most recent World Cups, including the recent one in Qatar.
-Fox reportedly bid $425 million, but won the rights anyway.
+Former ESPN President John Skipper told a U.S. District Court in New York on Tuesday that his broadcasting company bid $400 million for U.S. broadcasting rights to the two most recent World Cups, including the recent one in Qatar.
+Fox reportedly bid $425 million.
 The U.S. government is accusing two former Fox executives of bribing soccer officials to undermine competing bids and help Fox win the rights.
 The Fox network is not a defendant in the case and has denied any wrongdoing.